+where $W$ runs through all codimension $1$ irreducible analytic subsets of $X$ and $\nu(T, W)$ is the generic Lelong number of $T$ along $W$.
+The closed semipositive current $R_T$ is the residual part of the decomposition whose Lelong superlevel sets $E_c (R_T)$ have codimension $\ge 2$ for every $c > 0$.

-Here $\nu(T, Y_k)$ is the generic Lelong number of $T$ along the codimension $1$ irreducible subvariety $Y_k$.
-Recall that by Theorem~\ref{valu}, the current $\Theta_{\mu}$ (or its psh potential) is v-equivalent to the current given by the effective divisor $B_{R+ f^* S} = B_R + f^*S $ (by Lemma~\ref{add S}).
+By Theorem~\ref{valu} (2), the current $\Theta_{\mu}$ (or its psh potential) is valuatively equivalent to the current given by the effective discriminant divisor $B_{R+ f^* S} = B_R + S \ge 0$ (by Lemma~\ref{add S}).
 Thus the divisor part $\sum \nu(T, Y_k) [Y_k]$ is a finite sum which is precisely given by the discriminant divisor $B_{R + f^*S}$ of the snc divisor $R+ f^*S$.